seanbreckenridge/reorder_editable/README.md

 Naive implementation to reorder my `easy-install.pth` file

-This script re-orders packages I specify my `easy-install.pth` to some expected order.
-It is meant to be used to make sure editable namespace packages in python are in an order I define.
+It is meant to be used to make sure editable namespace packages in my `easy-install.pth` are in a specific order.

 ## Editable Namespace Packages?